mrtnRitter/DearPyGui_Animate/README.md

 **Features:**
 * add, delay, pause, continue, loop, remove animations
 * get various animation data for best flow control
-* animations are bezier driven for every individual easing (see https://cubic-bezier.com/)
+* animations are bezier driven to support every individual easing (see https://cubic-bezier.com/)
 * partial animations will add up to one global animtion
 * support for callbacks when animation starts, as well as when animation ends
 * support for position (windows only), size and opacity